demisto/content/Packs/cisco-meraki/Integrations/ciscomerakiv2/README.md

 Cloud controlled WiFi, routing, and security.
-This integration was integrated and tested with version xx of Cisco Meraki V2
+This integration was integrated and tested with version 1.0 of Cisco Meraki V2

 Some changes have been made that might affect your existing content.
-If you are upgrading from a previous of this integration, see [Breaking Changes](#breaking-changes-from-the-previous-version-of-this-integration-cisco-meraki-v2).
+If you are upgrading from a previous of this integration, see [Breaking Changes](#breaking-changes-from-the-previous-version-of-this-integration---cisco-meraki-v2).

 ## Configure Cisco Meraki V2 on Cortex XSOAR